APSS-Official/YOLOs-CPP/README.md

 ## Disclaimer
 The original code belonged to [YOLOs-CPP](https://github.com/Geekgineer/YOLOs-CPP) by Geekgineer.
 Although they mentioned the type of license at the bottom, but have not provided a license file.
-We'll be maintaining this repo according to our needs.
-Thanks you Geekgineer!
+I'll be maintaining this repo according to my needs.
+Thank you Geekgineer!

 **The rest of instructions, code and rules will be changed soon.**